 Vasectomy is contraception only.
 You should expect to have normal testes, hormones, erections, ejaculation and libido after the procedure.
 Many men claim their sex life is better once the worry of pregnancy risk is removed.

 Vasectomy is effective contraception.
-It is generally accepted that vasectomy failure rates are around one in one thousand because of spontaneous rejoining and opening of the tube.
+It is generally accepted that vasectomy failure rates are around one in one thousand because of spontaneous rejoining and opening of the vas deferens.
 This is many times safer than hormonal or barrier contraception methods.

 You should expect the procedure to go smoothly.
 Complications are few and unlikely.

-Some of these include: bleeding, infection, reactions to the drugs given, sperm granuloma – small nodules related to sperm leak from the cut end of the vas deferens and post vasectomy pain syndrome can occur, but usually resolves spontaneously.
-Long term problems like heart disease and cancers of the prostate and testes have not been shown to be related to vasectomy.
+Some of these include bleeding, infection, sperm granuloma (small tender nodules that can develop at the cut end of a Vasectomy deferens), and post vasectomy pain syndrome.
+Most of these complications will resolve spontaneously or with a short course of anti-inflammatories or antibiotics.
+Long term problems like heart disease or cancers of the prostate and testes have not been shown to be related to vasectomy.